Ritesh2006VLSI/Traffic-Light-Using-FSM-in-Verilog/README.md

 --

-\##Timing Control
+## Timing Control

--Realistic timing behavior is achieved using a counter-based approach.
+- Realistic timing behavior is achieved using a counter-based approach.

--Each FSM state is held for a predefined duration
+- Each FSM state is held for a predefined duration

--The counter increments while the FSM remains in the same state
+- The counter increments while the FSM remains in the same state

--The counter resets automatically on every state transition
+- The counter resets automatically on every state transition

 Example timing configuration: